gvwilson/sensibleadventures/nardica/nardica.md

 "She could have,"
 Wales agreed, opening his eyes.
 "But she couldn't have known what brought up the jellies the *Whitstable* found.
-It was a boil twenty kay northeast of you on your last day out.
+It was a sea boil twenty kay northeast of you on your last day out.
 It would have been just over the horizon---if you'd known it was happening, you could have been the one to haul them in."